Increase Vehicle Recall Notices

 The breadth of software and electronic suppliers new to the ins and outs of the automotive industry emerges as a real issue when vehicle recalls are concerned, given the disjoint between software technology and automotive technology that focuses on the benefits and perils of autonomous-vehicle systems.
 Given the absence of repair and liability management procedures, suppliers and vehicle manufacturers continue to point fingers at one another in times of incidents and eventual increase vehicle recalls.
 New electronics can always increase vehicle recalls if not tested properly.

 According to SRR, software and electronics suppliers were implicated in 60% of vehicle recalls in the United States (US) between 2010 and 2016, compared to just 40% in 2006-2010.
-Assuming that such a trend continues, it would be unsustainable for vehicle manufacturers to assume full responsibility
+Assuming that such a trend continues, it would be unsustainable for vehicle manufacturers to assume full responsibility over vehicle recalls.
+The fact that technological innovations involving software and electronic integration are only set to become more prevalent over time means that suppliers have to assume involvement in repair and liability management.

 Even so, technological innovations can also prove to be extremely helpful for vehicle manufacturers in the course of their honeymoon period on assuming liability for autonomous-vehicle system recalls.
-Improvements in recall compliance rates are bound to improve with constantly-updated connectivity mechanisms that provide real-time data for component performance, making it easier for vehicle manufacturers to identify problems and narrow down the
+Improvements in recall compliance rates are bound to improve with constantly-updated connectivity mechanisms that provide real-time data for component performance, making it easier for vehicle manufacturers to identify problems and narrow down the amount of vehicles for recall.

 Prospects for Improving Vehicle Recalls Compliance